eda-labs/vscode-eda/README.md

   - `1` = Info (default)
   - `2` = Warning
   - `3` = Error
-- **`vscode-eda.skipTlsVerify`**
-  When enabled, the extension skips TLS certificate validation when connecting to the EDA API.
-This is helpful in development environments with self-signed certificates.
-The same behavior can be toggled via the `EDA_SKIP_TLS_VERIFY=true` environment variable.
 - **`vscode-eda.disableKubernetes`**
   When enabled, all Kubernetes-related features are disabled and the extension communicates exclusively with the EDA API.
 You can also set `EDA_DISABLE_K8S=true` as an environment variable.
 - **`vscode-eda.nodeConfigColorMode`**